halfbrained/cuda_embed_ed/readme/readme.txt

     try:
         from cuda_embed_ed import open_file_embedded
-        open_file_embedded('/media/q/readme.txt', 13)
+        open_file_embedded(file_name, line_index)
     except ImportError:
         msg_status('Plugin "Embedded Editor" is not installed')

-`open_file_embedded`:
+open_file_embedded() parameters:
-* first argument is an absolute path to a text file to open
+* 1st - full path to a text file to open
-* second - line after which to insert the embedded editor Optional arguments:
+* 2nd - line index after which to insert the embedded editor Optional parameters:
-* caption - caption to show instead of the full path
+* "caption" - caption to show instead of the full path
-* scroll_to - tuple(x,y) character and line indexes, scroll position in the opened document
+* "scroll_to" - tuple (x,y), character and line indexes, scroll position in the opened document
-* carets - carets positions, a list of caret positions, caret position can be [x,y] or [x0,y0, x1,y1] for selection
+* "carets" - carets positions, a list of caret positions, caret position can be [x,y] or [x0,y0, x1,y1] for selection